wordofwarning/wordofwarning.org/current/2014-worksahead/sheepknuckle/index.md

 *Part of* Works Ahead 2014, *presented by* Word of Warning + Contact

 ####In Brief
-SheepKnuckle are two young men going to extraordinary lengths to avoid being on a stage… so what exactly are they doing here?
+SheepKnuckle are two young men going to extraordinary lengths to avoid being onstage… so what exactly are they doing here?

 ####Venue + Booking Details, for Works Ahead
 Dates: Thursday 8 + Friday 9 May 2014, 7.30pm